fideltfg/userfrosting-install-script/README.md

 - (Optional) A `.env` file in the same directory to override default values

 > [!WARNING]
 > The Userfrosting Composer portion of the setup has a timeout built in to it.
 Its advised that you DO NOT start that portion of the setup process and leave it unattended.
-A confiermation has been added to the install script prior to cloning Userfrosting to help prevent this timeout being hit.
+A confirmation has been added to the install script prior to cloning Userfrosting to help prevent this timeout being hit.
 > Allowing the script to timeout may requier you to start over from a reinstall of Ubuntu.

 ## Usage